jeffreykegler/hoonlint/misc/whitespace.md

   TISGAL, and
   TISGAR.

-* TISGAR curries to
+* TISGAR curries with
     CENLUS and
     TISGAR.

-* WUTCOL curries to
+* WUTCOL curries with
   BARHEP,
   CENHEP, and
   WUTCOL.

-* WUTDOT curries to
+* WUTDOT curries with
   BARHEP.

-* WUTGAL curries to
+* WUTGAL curries with
   BARHEP.

-* WUTGAR curries to
+* WUTGAR curries with
   SIGBAR.

-* WUTSIG curries to
+* WUTSIG curries with
   TISLUS and
   WUTSIG.

-* ZAPCOL curries to
+* ZAPCOL curries with
   LUSLUS.

-* ZAPDOT curries to
+* ZAPDOT curries with
   LUSLUS.

-* ZAPGAR curries to
+* ZAPGAR curries with
   CENHEP.

+## Running hoons

 There are two kinds of running hoons: